By Tim Lambert

 However, in the early 16th century, a man named Theophrastus von Hohenheim (1493-1541) called himself Paracelsus (meaning beyond or surpassing Celsus).
 He denounced all medical teaching not based on experiments and experience.
 However traditional ideas on medicine held sway for long afterward.

 Tudor doctors were very expensive and they could do little about illness partly because they did not know what caused disease.
 They had little idea of how the human body worked.
-Doctors thought the body was made up of four fluids or ‘humors’.
+Doctors thought the body was made up of four fluids or ‘humours’.
 They were blood, phlegm, choler or yellow bile, and melancholy or black bile.
-In a healthy person, all four humors were balanced but if you had too much of one you fell ill.
+In a healthy person, all four humours are balanced but if you have too much of one you fall ill.

 Tudor doctors also thought infectious disease, like the plague, was caused by poisonous ‘vapors’, which drifted through the air and were absorbed through the skin. n One of the main ways of diagnosing sickness was uroscopy (examining urine) by its appearance, its smell, or even by its taste!

 Since doctors were so expensive many people went to see a wise woman if they were ill.
 The wise women would have a great knowledge of different herbs and their properties and might be able to help.
-Unfortunately, many Tudor folk-cures were absurd e.g. treatment for gout was goat’s grease with saffron.
+Unfortunately, many Tudor folk cures were absurd e.g. gout treatment was goat’s grease with saffron.

 In Tudor Times actual operations were performed by a barber-surgeon.
 He was the barber, the surgeon, and the dentist combined.
 Barber-surgeons had a lower status than doctors.
 Lower still were the apothecaries who made up medicines.

 Surgery did become a little more advanced in the 16th century.
 Leonardo Da Vinci (1452-1519) dissected some human bodies and made accurate drawings of what he saw.